mk-fg/nginx-stat-check/README.rst

 Intended use is blocking access dynamically to various unwanted http spam and bots on relatively idle servers (see also `nginx-access-log-stat-block script`_).

-Regular nginx configuration does not allow that, as it lacks and kind of external/dynamic configuration.
+Regular nginx configuration does not allow that, as it lacks any kind of external/dynamic configuration.

-It is however available in `premium Nginx Plus version via "keyval" module`_ via JSON API, and maybe will be merged into open version someday, so be sure to check for that first.
+It is however available in a `premium Nginx Plus version via "keyval" module`_ via JSON API, and maybe will be merged into open version someday, so be sure to check for that first.

-While I don't think that extra per-request stat() might make a difference, this module is not intended or tested for/in any kind of high-load environments, and might not be suitable against something like DDoS attack - use CloudFlare, firewalls, Nginx Plus functionality or whatever dedicated solutions for that.
+While I don't think that extra per-request stat() might make a difference performance-wise, this module is not intended or tested for/in any kind of high-load environments, and might not be suitable against something like a DDoS attack - use CloudFlare, firewalls, Nginx Plus functionality or whatever dedicated solutions for that.

 See `"Dynamic blacklisting configuration" blog post here`_ for even more info.